Author Archives: dave brandt • author

 From Colorado, I am the youngest of six.
 I have also lived in California, Michigan, Texas, Tennessee, and Virginia—which is home now.
 There was always interesting music around the house, and I was encouraged to spend time reading.
 As a kid, I would listen to music and read along with the lyrics, study them.
 I actually enjoyed diagraming sentences and I always preferred essay questions.
 At VCU in Richmond, I majored in English.
 In the nineties, I became involved in zine culture.
 I cut my teeth as a writer with my publication, 'The Crisp Fabric.'
 I have formed meaningful friendships with writers and artists I have never met.
 My favorite novelists are Kurt Vonnegut, Hermann Hesse, Italo Calvino, and Franz Kafka.
 The nonfiction writers I like are Buckminster Fuller, Hunter S. Thompson, and Frank Zappa.
 Sylvia Plath and Emily Dickinson are my favorite poets.

-Posted in Fun | Tagged , , , , , , , , | Leave a comment
+Posted in LP Records, Music, Vinyl Records | Tagged , , , , , , , , , , , | Leave a comment

 The Media-Industrial Complex

-What I have could be called basic basic cable: the major networks, C-Span, and a bunch of channels that show sitcoms from the eighties.
+What I have could be called basic basic cable: the major networks, C-Span, and a bunch of channels that show sitcoms from the seventies.
 I get YouTube on the wi-fi via my Blu-ray player.
 I watch the Democracy Now! podcast.
 The morning … Continue reading

 Posted in News, News Media | Tagged , , , , , , , , , , | 1 Comment